-Virtual reality has been around for a along time.
-Haptic gloves, state of the art headsets, three-dimensional programming languages, VR has been there, done that.
+Virtual reality has been around for a long time.
+Haptic gloves, state-of-the-art headsets, three-dimensional programming languages, VR has been there, done that.

 2016 is marked as the birth of consumer VR.
 That’s the year I was introduced to VR via the HTC Vive.
-I put the headset over my eyes and a new world opened up in front of me.
-I am a full blown believer of VR’s ability to transport, immerse, and blow your mind.
+I put the headset over my eyes, and a new world opened up in front of me.
+I am a full-blown believer in VR’s ability to transport, immerse, and blow your mind.

 Yet, here we are three years and multiple headsets later.
 The hype for VR has worn off for me personally.

-While everyone is focused on AR glasses, Apple has quitely introduced a different type of augmetned reality.
+While everyone is focused on AR glasses, Apple has quietly introduced a different type of augmented reality.
 In Augmented Human, we learned there are many different ways to augment reality.
 Overlaying visuals onto reality is just one of them.

 Augmented reality is about being able to augment all the senses: sight, touch, taste, smell, and hearing.
 Apple, according to Cult of Mac writer, Charlie Sorrel, argues that AR is here and Mac users are already using it.
 After reading his article, I have to agree.